signatrix/regnet/README.md

 ## Datasets

-We use Imagenet (ILSVRC2012) for all experiments, as stated in the paper Create a data folder under this repository,
+We use Imagenet (ILSVRC2012) for all experiments, as stated in the paper.

+Create a data folder under this repository,

 ```